fordth/jinqJs/README.md

 jinqJs provides a simple, leightweight & fast way to perform SQL like queries on javaScript arrays, collections and web services using LINQ expressions.
 You can visit the [jinqJs.com](http://www.jinqJs.com) for more examples and demos.

+## Unit Tested
+All stable versions have had a 100% success rate with all 80+ unit tests.

 ## Online API Documentation
 The full API documentation can be found [here](https://onedrive.live.com/redir?resid=197F25F0703D2355!4722&authkey=!AKTubE9PRfruzj0&ithint=file%2cdocx)